The Challenges of Buying a House

 The Home Valuation Code of Conduct, HVCC, became effective May 1, 2009, and applies to all conventional transactions.
 Since January 1, 2010, it now applies to FHA transactions as well.
 It's a well-meaning process that has flaws and critics.

 In the past, a lender could select its own appraiser.
 That appraiser was generally experienced, knew the neighborhood and had appraised many homes in specific areas, which typically would result in a fair and balanced appraisal.
 Now, appraisal management companies pluck an appraiser at random from a pool of appraisers.
 Your appraiser could be from another area or unfamiliar with the neighborhood, which often results in a low appraisal.

 If the appraisal does not come in at value, and if the seller refuses to adjust the price, buyers with an appraisal contingency can either walk away from the transaction or pay the difference in cash.

 Underwriting can be frightening.
 An underwriter reviews the file and can make demands.
 Don't get upset, just deliver the documents.
 They write the rules.
 These demands can include more documentation, a review appraisal and, even then, the underwriter could reject the loan for a variety of reasons.

-If you have remarried, for example, and your former spouse had owned a home that went through foreclosure or a short sale, if your name was still on the mortgage, you could be disqualified from buying a home with your new spouse.
-The way to increase the odds of underwriting approval is to disclose everything about yourself and your financials to your lender, and make sure the loan officer has been in the business long enough to foresee future problems before you get that far.
+The way to increase the odds of underwriting approval is to disclose everything about yourself and your financials to your lender and make sure the loan officer has been in the business long enough to foresee future problems before you get that far.

 At the time of writing, Elizabeth Weintraub, CalBRE #00697006, is a Broker-Associate at Lyon Real Estate in Sacramento, California.